The Stochastic Solution to a Cauchy Problem for Degenerate Parabolic Equations: Local Stochastic Solutions

-\section{Local Stochastic Solutions to the Cauchy problem \eqref{PDE X g}}
+\subsection{Local Stochastic Solutions to the Cauchy Problem \eqref{PDE X g}}

-In this section, we investigate the existence and uniqueness of local stochastic solutions to the Cauchy problem \eqref{PDE X g}.
-Our main result is a necessary and sufficient condition for the existence of a unique local stochastic solution.
-This in particular gives a non-standard Feynman-Kac formula for \eqref{PDE X g}.
+In this section, we apply the set-up in Section~\ref{sec:local stoch sol} to the Cauchy problem \eqref{PDE X g}.
+Our main result is a characterization for the existence of a unique local stochastic solution to \eqref{PDE X g} (Theorem~\ref{thm:unique local stoch sol}).
+This in particular gives a non-standard Feynman-Kac formula (Corollary~\ref{coro:FK}).